phantom-man/PROVES_LIBRARY/README.md

 - **Validator** checks confidence, flags anomalies, notes pattern breaks.
 - **Decision Maker** routes to clean staging or flagged table with reasoning.
 - **Human** reviews EACH piece, aligns across sources to establish TRUTH.
-- Only human-verified data enters the knowledge graph.
+- Only human-verified data enters the layered truth graph.
+- The layered graph becomes the basis for GNN risk assessment in mission operations.

 ### Lifecycle: Curation Run